 This blog illustrates the role of story and memory in inclusive urbanism and placemaking.
-If you’re interested in learning more, tune in to the February 18 Urbanism Lab event to hear speakers from across the country on this important topic.
+If you’re interested in learning more, check out our virtual Urbanism Lab event and hear speakers from across the country on this important topic.

 Cultural heritage newsletter